AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 * First and last name
 * Corporate email address
-* Type of entitlements you want to assign users.
-See [Adobe GenStudio for Performance Marketing user roles and permissions](user-roles.md) to better understand the available user roles.
+* Type of entitlements to assign users

+See [User roles and permissions](user-roles.md) for guidance on assigning GenStudio for Performance Marketing user roles.

 You can add users individually or import account information for multiple users: